clabordec/feline-foods/README.md

 📂 **Repo Organization**
 - `table_creation/` → Queries that invovle the creation of the following tables: .
-- `inserting_records/` → Organized steps on setting up Windows 10 Pro, joining the client to the domain, installing applications on the user's machine in the backend and remoting into the user's machine to resolve issues.
+- `inserting_records/` → Queries that involve adding records within the tables created.
-- `data_retrieval/` → Organized steps on centralizing and managing users, computers, and other network resources, enabling administrators to control access, enforce security policies, and streamline IT management.
+- `data_retrieval/` → Queries that involve getting specific amounts of data from the tables.
-- `data_manipulation/` → Organized steps on managing system settings, application settings and user configuration.
+- `data_manipulation/` → Queries that invovle updating or deleting certain records within the tables.

 ---